connext/documentation/docs/Integration/intro.md

 #### [Guides](./developers/getting-started)

-Guides are coming soon!
+More guides are coming soon!
 We'll cover common workflows like calling a contract across chains and tips for UX!

 #### [API Reference](./APIReference/sdkAPI)